theleoborges/clj-boilerplate/README.markdown

 `ENVIRONMENT=test lein midje`

-You will also need at least two databases `clj-boilerplate` and `clj-boilerplate-test`, corresponding respectively to a `development` and a `test` database. `production` will by default read it's configuration from the `DATABASE_URL` environment variable.
-The app ships with the **postgresql** driver but it should be easy to change it to any database supported by both `korma` and `lobos`.

 Make sure you have the `lein-midje` plugin installed in order to run your facts and get a better/prettier output: